Multiple Testing under High-dimensional Dynamic Factor Model: Simulation

-We next consider the case when serial correlation exists among the factors and idiosyncratic errors.
-To simulate the factors, we first fit the Fung-Hsieh seven factors by GARCH(1, 1) models, from which we generate the simulated factors.
-The first three variables serve as the observable factors.
+We next consider the case when serial correlation exists between factors and idiosyncratic errors.
+To simulate the factors, we first fit the Fung--Hsieh seven factors using GARCH(1, 1) models, from which we generate the simulated factors.
+The first three variables serve as observable factors.

-To simulate the idiosyncratic errors, we analyze the residuals obtained by fitting Model \eqref{eq:dexf} with the monthly returns of the hedge funds as observations and the Fung-Hsieh seven factors as the factors; the dataset is used in Section~\ref{sec:emp}.
-By the Breusch-Godfrey test, we find that the monthly returns of $33.4\%$ hedge funds are serially correlated.
-For each of these hedge funds, we obtain its residuals and fit ARMA($k_1, k_2$) models, and collectively the residuals are generated from a mixture of ARMA models with eight components.
-The mixing proportion for each ARMA($k_1$, $k_2$) model is its relative frequency and the corresponding parameters are simply set as the average of the parameter estimates for each component.
+To simulate the idiosyncratic errors, we analyze the residuals obtained by fitting Model \eqref{eq:dexf} with monthly hedge fund returns as observations and the Fung--Hsieh seven factors as factors; the dataset is used in Section~\ref{sec:emp}.
+Using the Breusch--Godfrey test, we find that the monthly returns of $33.4\%$ of hedge funds are serially correlated.
+For each of these hedge funds, we obtain its residuals and fit the ARMA($k_1, k_2$) models, and collectively the residuals are generated from a mixture of ARMA models with eight components.
+The mixing proportion for each ARMA($k_1$, $k_2$) model is its relative frequency, while the corresponding parameters are simply set as the average of the parameter estimates for each component.
 We generate simulated idiosyncratic errors from the mixture distribution.
-Overall, the percentage of the simulated idiosyncratic errors based on ARMA models is $33.1\%$.
-The other $66.9\%$ simulated errors are sampled from the normal distribution.
-For each time point $t$, the random errors are standardized and multiplied by the square root of the covariance matrix $\fSigma_{\fme, 0}$
+Overall, the percentage of simulated idiosyncratic errors based on ARMA models is $33.1\%$.
+The remaining $66.9\%$ of simulated errors are sampled from the normal distribution.
+For each time point $t$, random errors are standardized and multiplied by the square root of the covariance matrix $\fSigma_{\fme, 0}$.

 Table~\ref{both_ts} presents the FDR and power in the presence of serial correlations.
-The FAT, SBH, and FARM methods are only valid under independence and this explains why their FDRs are out of control to a large extent.
-The SN method is designed for serially correlated observations and it is expected to deliver satisfactory performance on the FDR control, but the power is sacrificed substantially.
-As a comparison, our method demonstrates excellent performance on FDR control and maintains reasonably high power.
+The FAT, SBH, and FARM methods are only valid when independent, which explains why their FDRs are largely out of control.
+The SN method is designed for serially correlated observations and should deliver satisfactory performance on FDR control, but its power is considerably sacrificed.
+In comparison, our method demonstrates excellent performance on FDR control and maintains reasonably high power.